vsupalov/pokerlookup-rs/README.md

 $ cargo test
 ```

+## Checksum

+The md5 sum of the generated *HandRanks.dat* file should be *5003cf3e6d5c9b8ee77094e168bfe73f*.

 ## License
 As the original cpp code for this was licensed under GPL, this crate carries a similar license.